doleron/tensorflow2.2-install/README.md

 ### Check out the instalation

 If eveything is good, tensorflow 2.2 is available on the system.
+Run the following commands in order to check this.

 If you prefer python3, run the following command
 ```bash